Metro Diary: Every Day He’s Hustlin’

 Most of the vendors I have seen are friendly and savvy salespeople who understand that being presentable and personable, having a solid product, and, above all, not harassing passengers are the keys to success.

-That doesn’t mean that you don’t get the occasional sad-faced vendor of incense who won’t take no for an answer or someone like the guy that likes to pop his glass eyeball out, of course.
+That doesn’t mean that you don’t get the occasional incense vendor who won’t take no for an answer or someone like the guy that likes to pop his glass eyeball out, of course.
 But, in my experience, they are in the minority.

 The majority either are largely unobtrusive, floating by and murmuring, “DVDs,” like sweet nothings, or are more like the guy with the glasses — someone who is a regular presence, who takes his “job” seriously, and who has invested a lot of time and effort in honing his business and people skills.